TRiO Program Overview

-- Low income students (student's family must meet federal income eligibility guidelines)
+- Low income students.
+Student's family must meet federal income eligibility guidelines: TRiO Low Income Guidelines

-- First generation students (student's parent(s) has not received a baccalaureate degree)
+- First generation students (student's parent(s) has not received a baccalaureate degree in the United States)

 - Documented students with disabilities (as defined in the Americans with Disabilities Act)

-- Complete the Registration form in room BE1102.
+- Complete the Program Application form in room BE1102.